ppgeyser/bamazon/README.md

 # Bamazon (Bootcamp Amazon)

 Bamazon is a command line node app that simulates a digital storefront.
 Users can either roleplay as a customer and purchase items or as a manager and view all inventory, low inventory, increase the stock of specific items, and even add new items to inventory.
-This is my seventh project for the UCSD Full Stack Developer Bootcamp and demonstrates my ability to use CRUD functions on a sql database.
+This is my seventh project for the UCSD Full Stack Developer Bootcamp and demonstrates my ability to use CRUD (Create, Read, Update, Delete) functions on a SQL database.

 ## Running the app